nikscave/meshbot-push/README.md

 ![Meshbot](./img/meshbot.png)

 MeshBot is an OpenSource Python program designed to run on computers with a connected Meshtastic device, allowing users to send and receive messages efficiently over a mesh network.
+Youtube of amends made for this version will be soon uploaded and URL shared here

 ## Features

-- Broadcast messages: Send text broadcasts to all devices on the mesh network.
+- ~~Broadcast messages: Send text broadcasts to all devices on the mesh network.~~
-- Weather updates: Get real-time weather updates for a specified location.
+- ~~Weather updates: Get real-time weather updates for a specified location.~~
-- Tides information: Receive tidal information for coastal areas.
+- ~~Tides information: Receive tidal information for coastal areas.~~
-- Whois: Query one of two User databases mpowered247 or liamcottle
+- ~~Whois: Query one of two User databases mpowered247 or liamcottle~~
-- Simple BBS: IN PROGRESS, store and retrieve messages via the bot
+- ~~Simple BBS: IN PROGRESS, store and retrieve messages via the bot~~
 - Push notifications with Pushover.net (can be run same time as a repeat test to confirm receipt via cell network)
 - Repeat messages based on one command, stop at any time you are in range